khushwant04/genai-lab/experiment-1/README.md

 ### Step 4: Analyze Results
 - Observe how similar words cluster together.
 - Perform more arithmetic operations and analyze semantic relationships.
+- Evaluate the correctness of results using cosine similarity.

 ### Expected Output
 1. Embeddings shape.
-2. Closest words based on arithmetic.
+2. Closest words based on arithmetic and cosine similarity.
 3. PCA visualization plot.

 ### Conclusion
 You have successfully used the Sentence Transformer model to:
 - Generate embeddings for words.
 - Perform vector arithmetic.
+- Evaluate the accuracy using cosine similarity.
 - Visualize and interpret the relationships between word embeddings.

 This foundation will help in building advanced Generative AI applications.